cityssm/faster-web-helper/README.md

 [**Autocomplete**](./modules/autocomplete/README.md)<br />
 Creates and hosts JSON files compatible with Autocomplete userscripts.

+## Note About FASTER API Calls

+Calls to the FASTER Web API are made using the `@cityssm/faster-api` package.
+Unfortunately, due to a Non-Disclosure Agreement from FASTER, that package is private, and marked as optional by this project. 😔

+Some of the processes the FASTER Web API is used for:

+- **Inventory Scanner** - Retrieving repair-related information.
+- **Inventory Scanner** - Adding upload information to integration logs.

+If you want access and can prove you have access to the FASTER Web APIs, read-only or collaborator access can be granted.

 ## Other FASTER Web Projects

 This application is made possible through several FASTER Web specific projects.